-The abuse of marijuana is a common problem throughout society today.
+Marijuana abuse is a common problem throughout society today.
 It affects people of all ages, races, ethnicities, and socioeconomic statuses.
 In the United States, specifically, marijuana, also commonly known as pot or weed, has been cited as being the most commonly abused of all recreational drugs.

 According to the 2013 National Survey on Drug Use and Health conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA), 5.7 million people over the age of 12 use marijuana daily or almost daily, and 8.1 million people over the age of 12 reportedly used marijuana on 20 or more days within the month prior to completing the survey1.